antonpirker/testing-sentry/test-otel-kafka/README.md

 - `producer.py`: Standalone producer that sends 5 messages with OpenTelemetry instrumentation
 - `consumer.py`: Standalone consumer that listens for messages with OpenTelemetry instrumentation
 - `otel_config.py`: OpenTelemetry configuration and setup
-- `otel-collector-config.yaml`: Configuration for the OpenTelemetry Collector
 - `run-jaeger.sh`: Script to start Jaeger in Docker
-- `run-otel-collector.sh`: Script to run the OpenTelemetry Collector
 - `run-kafka.sh`: Script to start Kafka and ZooKeeper in Docker
 - `run-consumer.sh`: Script to run the consumer
 - `run-producer.sh`: Script to run the producer